How to choose paint colours: a complete guide for Toronto homeowners

 Gloss and semi-gloss are shiny, extremely tough, and easy to clean.
 Best kept to trim, doors, and cabinets.
 On full walls, they can feel like the inside of a balloon.

-Here's the thing: the same colour in matte looks noticeably different in satin.
+One thing to watch: the same colour in matte looks noticeably different in satin.
 Factor the finish into your testing.
 For the full breakdown, see our complete guide on paint finishes.

-Common paint color mistakes to avoid
+Common paint colour mistakes to avoid

-Ignoring undertones.
+The biggest one is ignoring undertones.
 Not all whites are the same.
 A white with yellow undertones looks completely different from one with blue undertones.
 Match your white to your flooring, cabinetry, and trim.
 This matters more than you think.

-Forgetting about lighting.
+Then there's forgetting about lighting.
 The most beautiful colour under perfect light might look dull or overwhelming in your actual room.
 Testing in your space is non-negotiable.

-Making your final color decision
+Making your final colour decision

-Here's the action plan:
+The action plan:

-1. Assess your space.
+- Assess your space.
 Look at natural light, room size, existing decor, and what the room is for.

-2. Pick a direction.
+- Pick a direction.
 Warm or cool?
 Bold or neutral?
 Contemporary or traditional?

-3. Choose two or three candidates that appeal to you and fit the room's characteristics.
+- Choose two or three candidates that appeal to you and fit the room's characteristics.

-4. Test them properly.
+- Test them properly.
 Paint large swatches and observe them at different times of day and in different weather.

-5. Think long term.
+- Think long term.
 If resale matters, lean toward timeless neutrals.
 If this is your forever home, paint what makes you happy.

-6. Commit.
+- Commit.
 Once you've tested, trust the process and go for it.

-And here's what people forget: paint is one of the most reversible decisions you can make in your home.
+One thing people forget: paint is one of the most reversible decisions you can make in your home.
 Hate it six months later?
 You repaint.
 Not ideal, but far from permanent.
 That alone should take some pressure off.

 The bottom line

-Choosing paint colours well comes down to understanding the technical factors—light, room size, existing elements—while trusting your own eye.
+Choosing paint colours well comes down to understanding the technical factors (light, room size, existing elements) while trusting your own eye.
 Whether you're picking interior colours for a home refresh or exterior colours for curb appeal, the same principles hold: test thoroughly, pay attention to undertones, and think about how light moves through your space.

 The best-painted homes are the ones where the colours feel right to the people living there.
 Follow these strategies and you'll end up with colours that look good, age well, and make your home feel the way you actually want it to.